2022IsHere/Embedded-linux/lab2/README.md

 A successful debug session will result in code stopped on first code line and having full visibility to all variables in code.
 You can now single step through the code.

 Possible problem case:
 - Wrong or undefined "kit" (toolchain).
-Click around the middle of blue bar in screen bottom and choose toolchain "GCC 12.1.0 armv6-rpi-linux-gnueabihf".
+Click around the middle of blue bar in screen bottom and choose toolchain "GCC 13.2.0 armv8-rpi3-linux-gnueabihf".
+If that kit is not listed, select "scan" option from the list and retry.
 Also see general instructions for new vscode projects [here](howto-create-vscode-projects.md)

 An unwanted feature of this setup is that there is no way to see the stdout stream.
 This is not really a problem, since we are focused in developing embedded devices where there are no operators looking at displays; instead we want to have log files for later inspection.
 So this example demonstrates log file output.
 You can open a ssh terminal to rpi and view the output file using command `tail -f lab2.out`.
 The log file does not update in real-time, since the output buffer is not flushed to file after every write.
 You could add flush commands to C code make this happen.